AdobeDocs/experience-manager-64.en/help/assets/imaging-faq.md

 1. Provide the following information in your support request:

     1. Primary contact name, email, phone.
     1. All domains to be enabled for smart imaging (that is, images.company.com or mycompany.scene7.com).

        To find your domains, log into your company account or accounts.

        Click **Setup** &gt; **Application Setup** &gt; **General Settings**.

-       Look for the field labelled **Published Server Name**.
+       Look for the field labeled **Published Server Name**.
     1. Verify that you are using the CDN through Adobe and not managed with a direct relationship.
     1. Verify you are using a dedicated domain such as images.company.com or mycompany.scene7.com, and not a generic domain, such as s7d1.scene7.com, s7d2.scene7.com, s7d13.scene7.com.

        To find your domains, log into your company account or accounts.

        Click **Setup** &gt; **Application Setup** &gt; **General Settings**.

-       Look for the field labelled **Published Server Name**.
+       Look for the field labeled **Published Server Name**.
 If you are currently using a generic Scene7 domain, you can request moving over to your own custom domain as part of this transition.
     1. Indicate if you also need this to work over HTTP/2

 1. Technical Support will add you to the smart imaging customer Wait List based on the order in which requests were submitted.